The Financial Technology Law Review: Germany

-In general a licence requirement is triggered if someone intends to provide in Germany commercially or on a scale which requires a commercially organised business undertaking one of the services listed in the comprehensive catalogues of regulated activities referred to above.
+In general, a licence requirement is triggered if one intends to provide in Germany commercially or on a scale that requires a commercially organised business undertaking one of the services listed in the comprehensive catalogues of regulated activities referred to above.
 Consequently, it needs to be carefully analysed whether a fintech business model falls within the scope of one or several of such regulated services.

 Depending on the type of licence, different authorities might be competent to grant the relevant licence.
-Placing the competent authorities in a hierarchy, the European Central Bank (ECB) is at the top with its competence for granting licences for institutions that intend to carry out banking business that includes lending and deposit-taking business.
+Placing the competent authorities in a hierarchy, ECB is at the top with its competence for granting licences for institutions that intend to carry out banking business that includes lending and deposit-taking business.
 Beneath the ECB, BaFin is the competent authority for institutions that intend to provide banking business except for lending and deposit taking, including investment services and other financial services, payment services, collective asset or funds management and insurance business.
-The third level in the hierarchy would consist of the authorities which have been endowed under the German federal state laws with the competence to grant licences pursuant to the GewO.
+The third level in the hierarchy would consist of the authorities that have been endowed under the German federal state laws with the competence to grant licences pursuant to the GewO.

 Both the requirements to obtain a licence under the German financial supervisory laws and subsequent ongoing legal requirements depend on the type of licence.
 For instance, the requirements to obtain a licence pursuant to Section 32(1) KWG for providing investment brokerage or investment advice are less tight than for guarantee or for safe custody business.
 In this regard, it makes a significant difference for regulatory purposes whether an institution is entitled to hold funds or assets for its clients because in this case the regulatory requirements are more comprehensive and stricter.

-Although it would exceed the given framework to elaborate on the licence requirements for every single fintech-relevant business model, it may be worth illustrating the licence requirement by reference to the robo-advice business models, as these have become popular in Germany in the recent years.
+At the same time, the licensing regime that may apply to fintech business models is constantly evolving in the EU and so in Germany.
+This includes the changes of the licensing regime relevant for fintech businesses as introduced by the new EU legislation on European crowdfunding service providers for business (Regulation (EU) No. 2020/1503, ECSPR), which also require changes of the German legal framework, the proposed EU markets in crypto-assets regulation as well as the pending legislative procedure in Germany relating to securities dematerialisation.15 Although it would exceed the given framework to elaborate on the licence requirements for every single fintech-relevant business model, it may be worth illustrating the licence requirement by reference to the robo-advice business models, as these have become popular in Germany in recent years.

 Generally speaking, a robo-adviser might be subject to a licence requirement pursuant to Section 32(1) KWG, in particular to provide investment brokerage, investment advice or portfolio management services.
-BaFin will only grant the necessary licence if, among other requirements, the applicant has at least €50,000 at its free disposal,13 if its managing directors are professionally qualified and with an impeccable reputation and if the applicant can prove that proper risk-management will be in place when the regulated business will be commenced.
+BaFin will only grant the necessary licence if, among other requirements, the applicant has at least €50,000 at its free disposal,16 if its managing directors are professionally qualified and with an impeccable reputation and if the applicant can prove that proper risk management will be in place when the regulated business will be commenced.

 By way of exception from this general licence requirement under the KWG, investment brokerage and investment advice may be provided under the less restrictive licence pursuant to Section 34f GewO; however, only specific financial products may be brokered or recommended under this privileged licence, which is granted not by BaFin but by the competent authorities in accordance with the laws of the relevant federal state.
 An additional exception is available for tied agents who closely cooperate with a licensed institution.

 When robo-advisory models were introduced, some of the service providers offered robo-advice in the form of investment brokerage by connecting the supply of specific financial products to customers' demand for financial instruments.
 These models try to implement a structure where the client stays in charge of the investment process so that the client makes the ultimate decision to buy or sell a financial instrument.
 There is, however, a thin line between investment brokerage and investment advice.
-Although BaFin did not pursue a strict approach until 2017, it then made clear that a robo-adviser provides investment advice if clients could get the impression that the investment proposals presented by the robo-adviser are tailored to their individual circumstances.14 The distinction between both types of investment services becomes relevant for the type of licence which is required and, in practice more important, with respect to the requirements which the robo-adviser must comply with in offering its services.
-Particularly the suitability report that an investment adviser must prepare and which is aimed to show how the recommended financial products suit the needs of the client15 is for many robo-advisers a bureaucratic obstacle they would like to avoid.
+Although BaFin did not pursue a strict approach until 2017, it then made clear that a robo-adviser provides investment advice if clients could get the impression that the investment proposals presented by the robo-adviser are tailored to their individual circumstances.17 The distinction between both types of investment services becomes relevant for the type of licence that is required and, in practice more important, with respect to the requirements with which the robo-adviser must comply in offering its services.
+In particular, the suitability report that an investment adviser must prepare and that aims to show how the recommended financial products suit the needs of the client18 is for many robo-advisers a bureaucratic obstacle they would like to avoid.

 Similar rules as for investment services apply to the marketing of funds under Section 298 et seq. of the KAGB.
 The information obligations for professional or semi-professional clients are less comprehensive than those for retail clients.

 Further, marketing for certain fintech related services might entail the obligation to publish a prospectus.
-Such obligation is usually be triggered once a public offer for securities or financial assets has been made in accordance with the Prospectus Act (WpPG) or the Asset Investment Act (VermAnlG).
-In particular, the prospectus obligation under the VermAnlG may become relevant for fintech business models such as, for instance, crowdfunding or P2P lending platforms.
+Such obligation will usually be triggered once a public offer for securities or financial assets has been made in accordance with the Prospectus Act (WpPG) or the Asset Investment Act (VermAnlG).
+In particular, the prospectus obligation under the VermAnlG may become relevant for fintech business models such as, for instance, crowdfunding or peer-to-peer (P2P) lending platforms.